FAQs: Our Strategic Plan

 Donors who have donor advised funds can continue to recommend grants to qualified charitable organizations of their choosing, across the U.S. and internationally.
 Donors will have continued access to the subject-matter expertise of the Trust’s knowledgeable staff and are encouraged to participate in opportunities to learn more about a broad array of organizations and issues affecting the Chicago region.
 In addition, the Trust is here to work with donors who are excited about the impact they can have by partnering with us to invest in work that advances our strategic goal.

-Why is the Trust focusing specifically on Black and Latine communities?
+Why is the Trust focused on underinvested communities?

 How will policy play a role in the Trust’s work?